 Wellbeing: Developing an effective framework for promoting health and wellbeing.
 Key to our work in this are is member participation in an international survey run in conjunction with Deakin University in Australia.
 This is the fourth year it is open to principals and the first year it is open to teachers.
 The survey provides essential evidence to support our work.

 Workload: We have started discussing key workload drivers and have agreed to work systematically through them.
 We are starting with the workload involved in supporting children with additional learning needs.
-We are diong some scoping work about existing research and information available at the moment.
+We are doing some scoping work about existing research and information available at the moment.
 We expect to be talking with members about it to gather input soon.

 Change Management: The way system change is planned and implemented has a significant impact on teaching, leading, learning, workload, wellbeing - every aspect of school life.
 That is why we have decided to focus on this early in the Accord work.
 We are currently undertaking a piece of research looking at national and international experiences with positive and negative outcomes.
-We will use the outcomes from this to start a conversation with members about what we need to do differently to make sure change is management is as constructive and positive as possible.
+We will use the outcomes from this to start a conversation with members about what we need to do differently to make sure change management is as constructive and positive as possible.

-Further work: The taskforce of reducing complance identified 14 system level drivers of compliance including Application for Learning Support, Applications for transport for students with learning support needs, EOTC and Restraint.
+Further work: The taskforce of reducing compliance identified 14 system level drivers of compliance including Application for Learning Support, Applications for transport for students with learning support needs, EOTC and Restraint.
 Implementation plans have been developed for these are being progressed.

 Teacher Only Days